Hi, I'm Sam, I enjoy writing about nutrition and health-related topics, especially alternative and plant-based remedies.

-Wheatgrass is a healthy herb that is plentiful in vitamins and nutrients and is said to be an amazing blood purifier.
-A shot in the morning will keep your day bright and healthy.
+Wheatgrass is a healthy herb that contains vitamins and nutrients.
+Drinking a shot of wheatgrass juice in the morning will keep your day bright and healthy.
 Adding a shot or two to a smoothie provides an amazing health benefit.

 No matter how you use it, the essential nutrients inside of wheatgrass can function as a great health supplement for your body.
 The only negative aspect of wheatgrass is the price; it can become a very expensive part of your regimen.
 So it’s in your best interest to learn how to grow wheatgrass yourself.